 Understanding the natural mechanisms turtles use to protect their heart and brain from oxygen deprivation may one day improve treatments for heart attack and stroke, the researchers said.

-UCLA conservation biologist and lead author Brad Shaffer collaborated with the Genome Institute at Washington University in St. Louis and 58 co-authors on the multi-year research project.
+Conservation biologist and lead author Brad Shaffer from the University of California, Los Angeles (UCLA) collaborated with the Genome Institute at Washington University in St. Louis and 58 co-authors on the multi-year research project.
 Their paper, which appears in the journal Genome Biology, describes the genome of the western painted turtle, one of the most widespread and well-studied turtles in the world.

 Researchers were somewhat surprised to find that the painted turtle’s extraordinary adaptations were not the result of previously unknown genes but of gene networks that are common in vertebrates — including humans, said Shaffer, a professor at UCLA’s Institute of the Environment and Sustainability (IoES) and UCLA’s Department of Ecology and Evolutionary Biology.